12beesinatrenchcoat/12beesinatrenchcoat.github.io/index.md

 i'm mmatt (he/him) :)

 ## about me
-i usually stream video games (and sometimes programming) on my [twitch](https://mmatt.link/live).
+i usually stream video games (and sometimes programming) on my [twitch](https://mmatt.link/live){:class="ext other"}.

-my main programming project right now is [doob](https://doobbot.com), it's kinda a passion project because i've always wanted to start learning coding, and this has been fun making a Discord bot
+my main programming project right now is [doob](https://doobbot.com){:class="ext other"}, it's kinda a passion project because i've always wanted to start learning coding, and this has been fun making a Discord bot

 i enjoy collecting vinyl records, and i enjoy listening to music, in the next section, you will see some of the artists i like to listen to!